cooperwalbrun/terraform-manager/README.md

 terraform-manager --create-vars-template
 ```

-Note the absence of workspace selection arguments such as organization.
+Note the absence of workspace selection arguments, such as organization.
 This is a special operation
 that takes no other arguments, and it does not interact with the Terraform API at all.
 After you
 configure a JSON file (with a location and name of your choosing), you may pass it to the
 `--configure-vars` argument like so: